jlbradley1844/jlbradley1844.github.io/_drafts/how-to-bahai.md

 Now, let's look at how the ill effects of combativeness are combated in society.
-A lot of the interest around mindfulness and yoga and self-acceptance and all that whatnot is about reducing the ego threats you feel in society.
-By guiding you into stepping back.
+A lot of the interest around mindfulness and yoga and self-acceptance and all that whatnot is about reducing the ego threats you feel in society, due to its excessive combativeness, by allowing you to step back.
-If you're unhappy and stressed out all the time, the implication is that the problem is something internal to you; we can somehow tame our reactions to a neverending stream of threats.
+The fact that such solutions are happily pushed by employers and society has an inadvertant message: if you're unhappy and stressed out all the time, the problem is that the problem is something internal to you.
+You can and should be able to tame your reactions to a neverending stream of threats.

 But that is a bit like telling us to all wear filter masks so that others may pollute freely.